team-entomophobia/Cabbage-Butterfly/README.md

 # Cabbage-Butterfly

-## Contributors
+## Contributors 🐛:
 Bao Tran, Chloe Fausett, Kiet Vu

 ## Introduction
-We will analyze the measurement data of butterflies recorded in different countries to find relationships between the wingspan and location/sex. <br>
+We will analyze the measurement data of butterflies recorded in different countries to find relationships between the wingspan and location/sex 🦋. <br>
 <div align = "center">
 <img src = "https://github.com/team-entomophobia/Cabbage-Butterfly/blob/26a03df000a8b9125e2a1a673f785fd75c282c55/chart_image/Screen%20Shot%202022-05-15%20at%205.53.05%20PM.png" width = "450")>
 </div>

-## Dictionary
+## Dictionary 📖:
-The columns that were used are
+The columns that were used are:
 1. coreid: a unique ID for each butterfly that was recorded.
 2. sex: whether the butterfly is male or female.
 3. country: where the butterfly is from.